amyquinton/amyquinton.github.io/drafts/2019-10-26-srilanka-traveltap.md

 Have you always assumed if it's not safe to drink the tap water while traveling, then you must rely on purchasing single-use bottled water?
 Well luckily for you, we have discovered that is not always the case!
 There are often far better, (and less wasteful) alternatives.

-After our first trip to Sri Lanka, we discovered that the best option for longer term or regular travellers is to have your own water purifier bottle or system like a steri-pen so you are always covered.
+We discovered that the best option for longer term or regular travellers is to have your own water purifier bottle or system like a steri-pen so you are always covered.
 Our fav all-in-one solution for this is this simple [“Travel Tap” water purifying systems][1] which you can get from Amazon.
 But if you don’t have one, never fear.

+In Sri Lanka we discovered this nifty map https://getwater.lk that helps you find clean water refills and also lets you record new hidden clean water refill treasures that you discover, to benifit others!

-In Sri Lanka we discovered there are many water re-fill stations where you can fill-up with clean fresh water, rather than purchasing bottled.
-Below are four popular tourist destinations where you will find refill stations.
-These are just a few examples that we visited and no doubt there are many more options around the country.
-If you know of any let me know and I can add them to the list.
+There are many water re-fill stations where you can fill-up with clean fresh water, rather than purchasing bottled.
+Below are four popular tourist destinations where we found refill stations.
+These are just a few examples that we stumbled accross and there are many more options around the country as shown here https://getwater.lk.

+If you know of any more let me know or add them here https://getwater.lk youself

 ## Arugambay